 I can no longer hide my waddle.
 I mean it’s not like I can get a Spanx to hold it in place.
 A cervical collar is just overboard and very hot.
 Turtlenecks are no longer an option as I live in Florida.
 In addition, I feel like that would actually work like a push-up bra for my neck.
-I don’t need my waddle peeking over the top.
-Short of plastic surgery, my waddle is waddling happily.
+I don’t need another muffin.
+Short of plastic surgery, my waddle is waddle is here to stay.
 I don’t really concentrate on it, to be honest.
 I figure if I just wear a smile, I can pull off anything.

 I was sitting on a garden swing with my three-year-old granddaughter when I noticed her staring at my neck.
 Keeping in the garden theme, I asked, “What’s up, Buttercup?”
 She climbed onto my lap and giggled.
 An inspection of my waddle was in order.
 My head was tilted back as she examined it closely.
 Ami touched my giggly thing and jumped back.
 “Gigi, it moves!” she shrieked.